About

 Answer

-He may have sensory processing difficulty.
-Or/and there may be other problems.
-Observing a child in a natural setting and sensory processing-based assessment are required to reveal if a child has sensory processing difficulties or not.
+He may have sensory processing difficulties, or there could be other underlying issues.
+Observing a child in a natural setting, along with sensory processing-based assessments, is essential to determine whether the child has sensory processing challenges.
 Please contact Root for further information.

 I believe that my child has sensory processing difficulty.